marklogic-community/corb2/README.md

 2. Java system properties ex: `-DXCC-CONNECTION-URI=xcc://user:password@localhost:8202`
 3. As properties file in the class path specified using `-DOPTIONS-FILE=myjob.properties`.
 Relative and full file system paths are also supported.

-If specified in more than one place, a command line parameter takes precedence over a java system property, which take precedence over a property from the **OPTIONS-FILE** properties file.
+If specified in more than one place, a command line parameter takes precedence over a Java system property, which take precedence over a property from the **OPTIONS-FILE** properties file.

-> Note: Any or all of the properties can be specified as java system properties or key value pairs in properties file.
+> Note: Any or all of the properties can be specified as Java system properties or key value pairs in properties file.

 > Note: CoRB exit codes `0` - successful, `0` - nothing to process (ref: EXIT-CODE-NO-URIS), `1` - initialization or connection error and `2` - execution error